davidpallmann/hello-deployment-projects/README.md

 # Hello, Deployment Projects!

+This is the code project for the [Hello, Deployment Projects]([Hello, Cloud](https://davidpallmann.hashnode.dev/hello-deployment-projects)) blog post.

 This episode: AWS .NET Deployment Projects.
-In this [Hello, Cloud](https://davidpallmann.hashnode.dev/hello-deployment-projects) blog series, we're covering the basics of AWS cloud services for newcomers who are .NET developers.
+In this [Hello, Cloud](https://davidpallmann.hashnode.dev/series/hello-cloud) blog series, we're covering the basics of AWS cloud services for newcomers who are .NET developers.
 If you love C# but are new to AWS, or to this particular service, this should give you a jumpstart.

 In this post we'll introduce the deployment projects feature of AWS deployment tools for .NET CLI and use it to customize IaC for a "Hello, Cloud" .NET program.
 We'll do this step-by-step, making no assumptions other than familiarity with C# and Visual Studio.
 We're using Visual Studio 2022 and .NET 6.